m-anshu/501_518_541_551_Distributed_Systems_Cluster_Simulation_Framework/README.md

-# KuberKlone - A Kubernetes-like Cluster Simulator
+#  KubeKopy A Kubernetes-like Cluster Simulator

-KuberKlone is a lightweight, simulation-based distributed system that mimics core Kubernetes cluster management functionalities.
+KuberKopy is a lightweight, simulation-based distributed system that mimics core Kubernetes cluster management functionalities.
 It provides a simplified yet comprehensive platform for demonstrating key distributed computing concepts.

 ## Features